spectre-team/spectre/docs/Spectre.DivikWpfClient.md

 to starting size of whole preparation, below which no segmentation is performed.
 Applicable only when not using levels as stop condition for recursion.
-9. **Feature preservation limit** - specifies, how much features *must* be preserved regardless the filtration applied (to not to leave e.g. single feature)
+9. **Feature preservation limit** - specifies, how much features *must* be preserved regardless of filtration applied (to prevent leaving e.g. single feature)
 10. **Metric** - method to measure dissimilarity between spectra.
 11. **Plotting partitions** - when true, dumps plots regarding top-level and